International Student Services Office

 If there is only one class remaining in your last semester, it may NOT be online.

 If summer is your last semester, you have to maintain full-time status or complete a Reduce Course Load Form approved by your academic counselor.

 - On-campus employment must be limited to a total of 20 hours per week while school is in session.

 - Check your travel documents to be certain they are in order before leaving the United States.
-All trips outside the United States require a signature on a student's I-20 from one of ISSO's Designated School Officials (DSO) to re-enter the United States.
-Travel signatures require updating each term.
+All trips outside the United States require a signature on your Form I-20 or DS-2019 from a Designated School Official (DSO) or Alternate Responsible Officer (ARO) to re-enter the United States.
+Signatures require updating every semester.

-- Students must report a change of residence to ISSO and USCIS within 10 days of the change.
+- Report a change of residence to JWU Global-ISSO and USCIS no later than 10 days of the change through your jwuLink.

 Refer to the ISSO webpage for further information.